IndigoUnited/js-dejavu/README.md

 * Classes and instances are locked, members cannot be changed or added (only applicable to some browsers, such as Chrome)

-Users are encouraged to use 'use strict' while using the strict build otherwise some code can fail [silently](https://developer.mozilla.org/en/JavaScript/Strict_mode) because we are using Object.freeze and/or Object.seal to lock classes and instances.
+Users are encouraged to use 'use strict' while using the strict build otherwise some code can fail [silently](https://developer.mozilla.org/en/JavaScript/Strict_mode) because Classify uses Object.freeze and/or Object.seal if available to lock classes and instances.
-The regular build is __not__ compatible with the 'use strict' because it uses the depecrated .caller property.
+The regular build is __not__ compatible with the 'use strict' because it uses the depecrated .caller property to provide better performance (avoiding wrappers for methods in order to support the $super()).
 Run a preprocessor to remove 'use strict' from all production code (e.g.: requirejs optimizer tool).

 ## Works on ##